 Master’s-level students may include pass/fail-graded experiences to fulfill a portion of their program requirements provided that they meet a University requirement of 24 credit hours of course work, of which at least 18 hours must be letter-graded course work, and any additional departmental or school requirements.
 The college, school, and/or department administering the program shall determine which student course work shall be considered for pass/fail credit.

 Doctoral students must take dissertation credit as pass/fail and may select from among the designated pass/fail-graded experiences a portion of their program requirements, provided that they take a minimum of 24 credit hours of letter-graded course work, of which at least 18 hours must be letter-graded course work, beyond the master’s degree, or equivalent, and meet any additional departmental or school requirements.

 Deans may, at their discretion, designate courses as pass/fail, letter graded, or both.

 A student electing the pass/fail option for a particular course cannot change his or her registration and elect to take the course for grade point credit after the end of the “add” period.
 Similarly, courses cannot be elected as pass/fail after the end of the “add” period.

-Master's students readmitted to the University following six or more continuous years of separation or dismissal and education specialist or doctoral students readmitted to the University following eight or more years of separation and dismissal may apply to have all previous course grades and credits removed from the calculation of the GPA.
+Graduate students readmitted to the University following eight or more continuous years of separation or dismissal may apply to have all previous course grades and credits removed from the calculation of the GPA.